ShafidAk/Shafid-Ahammad-Kabir_3165992_Seminar-AI-in-Logistics/Shafid_Ahammad_Kabir _3165992/readme.txt

 General info
-This project is a simple program for guessing a random number within a time period using a random and time module with a loop which executes until the user guesses the correct number.
+This project is a simple program for guessing a random number within a time period using random and time module with a loop which executes until the user guesses the correct number.

 Setup
 Install Python 3.11.2